Last Updated: April 16, 2025

 A Social Security Number (SSN) is a unique identifier used to track payments from work, tax withholding and benefits.
 Students with F-1 or J-1 student visa status must obtain an (SSN) for employment.
 Once received, an SSN is connected only to you, is permanent and does not change, and does not expire.
 Students who do not plan to work while studying are not eligible to receive an SSN.

-However, an SSN is NOT work authorization.
-By itself, it does not grant students any kind of authorization.
+An SSN is NOT work authorization.
 This page provides the basic steps to apply for an SSN.
 It assumes that you already have the appropriate work authorization.

 Steps to Apply for Social Security Number (SSN)

-All new incoming, change of level, or transfer in students must complete the following steps in order to be eligible to apply for a Social Security Number (SSN):
+All new incoming, change of level, or transfer-in students must have their immigration records "activated" by ISS through SEVIS registration to be eligible to apply for a Social Security Number (SSN).
+For ISS to complete SEVIS registration, you must:

 - Complete the online ISS Immigration Course

-- Make sure your Current Residence address and phone number appears correctly in your MyUH Portal
+- Make sure your Current Residence address and phone number appear correctly in your MyUH Portal

-- Up to 10 days after your arrival into the U.S. (as recorded on your I-94 record)
+- At least 10 days after your arrival into the U.S. (as recorded on your I-94 record)

-- 3 days after the activation of your SEVIS immigration record
+- At least 3 days after the SEVIS registration date

-Please be aware: Due to extra steps in requesting for your SSN and hiring processes, you should plan to bring sufficient funds to pay for housing, food, books and fees until your first paycheck arrives.
+Please be aware: Due to extra steps in requesting your SSN and hiring processes, bring sufficient funds to pay for housing, food, books and fees until your first paycheck arrives.
 The pay lag can be up to nine weeks or longer for new international students.

-Skip this step if you received any of the following authorizations:
+Skip and go to Step #2 if you have received the following employment authorizations:

 - F-1 OPT Employment Authorization Document (EAD)